Integrative-Transcriptomics/tsne/README.md

 ### Visualizing Results

 The `example.ipynb` notebook shows how to visualize these outputs.
+Make sure to install the packages `numpy, matplotlib, scipy, seaborn, tueplots `, which are used by the implemented functions.
 For instance, the embedding stability can be visualized using **hypothetical outcome plots**:

 <p align="center">
   <img src="dissertation/datasets/Scoelicolor/results/M1152/animation_M1152.gif" alt="Example visualization of t-SNE sensitivities" width="600">